-Standard 3-2 that the program will develop a formal plan for such assignments that includes: what duties are assigned, to whom they are assigned, and what systems of communication are in place between the program director and individuals who have been assigned responsibilities.
+Standard 3-2 that the program will develop a formal plan for such assignments that includes: what duties are assigned, what duties are assigned, and what systems of communication are in place between the program director and individuals who have been assigned responsibilities.
 In those programs where applicants are assigned centrally, responsibility for selection of residents may be delegated to a designee.
-Program directors appointed after January 1, 2008, who have not previously served as an Advanced Education in General Dentistry or General Practice Residency program director, must have completed an accredited Advanced Education in General Standard 3-3 Dentistry or General Practice Residency program.
-For each off-campus site, there must be an on-site clinical supervisor/director who is qualified by education and/or clinical experience in the curriculum areas for which he/she is responsible.
+Program directors appointed after January 1, 2008, who have not previously served as an Advanced Education in General Dentistry or General Practice Residency program director, must have completed an accredited Advanced Education in General Dentistry or General Practice Residency program.
+Standard 3-3 For each off-campus site, there must be an on-site clinical supervisor/director who is qualified by education and/or clinical experience in the curriculum areas for which he/she is responsible.
 Dental Anesthesiology Standard 2-10 Residents must participate in at least four (4) months of clinical rotations from the following list.
 If more than one rotation is selected, each must be at least one month in length. a) Cardiology, b) Emergency medicine, c) General/internal medicine, d) Intensive care, e) Pain medicine, f) Pediatrics, g) Pre-anesthetic assessment clinic (max. one [1] month), and h) Pulmonary medicine.
 Intent: The dental anesthesia resident should have a strong foundation in clinical medicine that can be achieved through rotations in the above-mentioned areas.
 When the resident entering the program has minimal clinical medicine experience, the program director should attempt to increase the time in these rotations beyond the minimum number of months required.
 The goal is to give the resident experience in medical evaluation and long-term management of patients.
-Therefore, only one month of the four months of this requirement may be met in the pre-anesthetic assessment clinic, although longer periods of time may be arranged as desired.
+Therefore, only one month of the four months of this requirement may be met in the preamets and and seried.
 Standard 2-19 The program's resident evaluation system must assure that, through the director and faculty, each program: